aidanreilly/man_synth/_posts/2017-1-19-introducing-manual-synthesis.md

 The "manual" in the title is a reference to the linux "man" command to show the manual for a program at the command line.
 In terms of this site, think manual in the loosest possible sense of the word.
 This site collects patch ideas, strategies, inspiration - anything that can be applied to produce interesting sounds and structures on a modular synthesizer.

 I absolutely don't claim expertise in the realm of modular synthesis.
-I consider myself a commited amateur first and foremost.
+I consider myself a committed amateur first and foremost.
 These notes and ideas are recorded for my own edification, as much as for yours.
 I hope you find them useful.